fttlov/JCAdvance/README.md

 - **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons
 - **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see [Technical Details](#technical-details-and-bug-fixes) for more information)
 - **Left handed mode:** Option to read Gyro data from the left Joy-Con in combined mode
-- Added customizable hotkey for manually recalibrating the gyroscope (place it on a flat surface and press hotkey)
+- **Gyro recalibrating:** Сustomizable hotkey for manually recalibrating the gyroscope (place it on a flat surface and press hotkey)
+- **Smart Sensitivity Adjustment:** Аdjust the sensitivity by hotkeys in game and view the latest values in the console
 - **Right Stick as triggers mode:** utilize all 6 virtual controller analog axes for Joy-cons
 - **Right Stick as buttons mode:** using the stick directions as virtual buttons for Joy-cons
 - **Polling Rate Option:** Increase the polling rate for smoother motion response